uclaacm/uclaacm-rustlings/03-crates/README.md

 ## Your Task

 In addition to the basic line counting program from the previous weeks, the following must be supported:
+* The program should accept a single positional argument, a **directory**, and it should recursively count the lines of all the files in the directory.
 * Useful help message should be printed when run with `--help`.
 * Print helpful error messages
 * If run **with** the `-A` option, the program’s output should be exactly as follows for each filename extension (one string per line, with a trailing newline):